 This course focuses on basic microwave principles and theory, using it as a basis for understanding radar/microwave devices and systems.
 Specific aircraft systems covered include Transponders, DME, TCAS I, TCAS II, ADS-B, Weather Radar, Radar Altimeters, TAWS, and GPWS.
-Towards the end of the course, students will be given a "Benchmark Lab" - a culmination of what was presented in the AVN2005 class.
-The grade for this lab will count as one-half of the course lab grade.
-Upon course completion, the student should have a fundamental understanding of the theory, operation, and practical usage of various_radar/microwave systems, the usage of related test equipment, and how to troubleshoot and repair these systems.
+Towards the end of the course, students will be given a "Benchmark Lab".
+Upon course completion, the student should have a fundamental understanding of the theory, operation, and practical usage of various radar/microwave systems, the usage of related test equipment, and how to troubleshoot and repair these systems.